 “At Bridgetown International University, we provide the technological strength, adequate classroom space, a student-teacher ratio that is good because we know that not all students would carry the same strength.
 Our task is to build those students to maximize their potential so that they can excel as the University is built on quality standards in pursuit of excellence.
 All of those add to the end product – what we produce at Bridgetown International University.
 You will find that in a few years time we will be leading university offshore in the entire Caribbean,” said Mr. Jones while explaining the quality of medical education provided at Bridgetown International University.

 During the interview, Mr. Jones cleared the students’ confusion about the medium of instruction at the University, stating that “Teaching language in Barbados is English.
 We have a local behavior (accent) which they (student) will learn [alongside].”

 In the interview, Ms. Divya, one of the Indian Students, who is coming to Bridgetown International University to study MD in Barbados, was also invited to share her University experience.
 Watch the interview to get full insights of the University right from the Vice-Chancellor and have a glimpse into the student experience.

 World Needs More Doctors.
 We See One In You.

 Hello, All Medical Aspirants!
 Bridgetown International University is a well-recognized medical university situated in Bridgetown, which is home to a UNESCO World Heritage Site and the capital city of Barbados, a Caribbean English-speaking island country in North America.

-Currently, the University offers an International-Standard and affordable MD Program that follows US-based medical curriculum and recognized across countries worldwide.
-To get admission, apply online, and take the next step to become a doctor.
+Currently, the University offers an International-Standard Medical Program for MD in Barbados (equivalent to MBBS) that follows US-based medical curriculum and recognized across countries worldwide.
+To get admission and study medicine in Barbados, apply online, and take the next step to become a doctor.
 For inquiries, contact our friendly team of expert counselors.